-The City has one permanent fund, the Cemetery Endowment Care Fund.
+The City has one permanent fund: the Cemetery Endowment Care Fund.
 City policy provides that a percentage of the base, pre-tax sales price of each grave, niche or crypt is to be deposited into the Cemetery Endowment Care Fund for the future maintenance of the Mountain View Cemetery once it is full.
-Resources in this fund are legally restricted to the extent that only earnings, not principal, may be used to support cemetery capital improvements.
+Resources in this fund are legally restricted to the extent that only earnings, not principal, may be used to support cemetery capital improvements; this ensures that future funds will be available for this purpose.